Why PNLH

 The Light Model

-The Personalized Nursing LIGHT model is a prescriptive model for nursing.
-It is a model for nursing practice derived from a synthesis of Aristotle’s theory of ethics and Martha E. Rogers’ science of unitary human beings.
-The LIGHT model provides a mechanism for nurses to assist clients to improve their sense of well-being.
-The authors believe that improving well-being is the focus of nursing.
-Using principles synthesized from Aristotle and Rogers, clients are encouraged to use their talents in the pursuit of well-being and happiness in an increasingly complex world.
+The authors believe that promoting well-being is the central focus of nursing.
+Using principles synthesized from Aristotle and Rogers, persons served are encouraged to recognize and use their talents in the pursuit of well-being and happiness in an increasingly complex world.

 L